 - 13. The National Treasury may issue- - (a) a circular to inform organs of state of any matter pertaining to these policy; or - (b) a guideline to assist organs of state with the implementation of any provision of these policy.

 65. COMMENCEMENT

-This revised policy takes effect on 16 January 2023
+This revised policy takes effect subsequent to council approval